BontaVlad/BontaVlad.github.io/_posts/2015-06-30-python-debugging-logging.md

 This is a very simple stack trace.
 If we start at the end of the list we can see where our error happend.
 But this could be misleading because the location where we cauth the error might be different from the location where it originated.

+1. Errors
+2. Error paths
+3. Async Paths

 Stage 2: Debugging
 ----------------
 >Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
 <br>
->Brian W. Kernighan (Canadian computer scientist, co-author of C programming language)
+>Brian W. Kernighano (Canadian computer scientist, co-author of C programming language)

+The scientific method goes something like this:

+1. Identify the behavior you want to explain.
+2. Form a hypothesis that might explain that behavior.
+3. Conduct an experiment that tests the hypothesis.
+4. If the experiment contradicts the hypothesis, revise it or replace it with a new hypothesis and go back to step 3.

 Stage 3: Python disassemble dis
 ------------------------------